ArchishmanSengupta/consistent-hashing/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request with your enhancements or bug fixes.

+---

+This README now includes detailed instructions on adding, removing hosts, and showcases example usage scenarios for distributing keys and benchmarking performance.
+It should provide comprehensive guidance for users looking to integrate and leverage the Consistent-Hashing library effectively.